waveform80/picamera/docs/recipes2.rst

 Rapid capture and streaming
 ===========================

-Following on from :ref:`rapid_capture`, we can combine the video-port capture technique with :ref:`streaming_capture`.
+Following on from :ref:`rapid_capture`, we can combine the video capture technique with :ref:`streaming_capture`.
 The server side script doesn't change (it doesn't really care what capture technique is being used - it just reads JPEGs off the wire).
 The changes to the client side script can be minimal at